 - ACT has supported the creation of additional high dependency isolation beds on the transplant wards, helping to ensure the hospital can manage increased volumes of transplant patients.

-If you would like to make the above improvements a reality for transplant patients, please donate online.
-Your donation could help the team develop new techniques in surgery, respond to the clinical needs of tomorrow and make an excellent ground-breaking service even better.
+Your donation could help transplant patients, and many others across the hospital, by helping develop new techniques in surgery, respond to the clinical needs of tomorrow and make an excellent ground-breaking service even better.

-Please help support transplant patients – donate today – thank you.
+Please donate today to help make Addenbrooke’s even better – thank you.

 To find out more, please contact us at firstname.lastname@example.org or call 01223 217757.